ansyaku/TABK.ACL/Sorting.md

 Field names
 You must specify a field name to search in, and it must be the physical field name in the table layout, not the display name in the table view.

-Tip

-To see the physical field name, right-click a column header in the table view and select Properties.

-Search in more than one field	You can build an expression that searches in more than one field.
-The easiest way to search across all fields in a record is to search using a function.
-For more information, see Search and filter using Analytics functions.
+**Notes:** <br>
+Untuk melihat nama fisik dari sebuah kolom, klik kanan pada header kolom, kemudian pilih **Properties**.

+Untuk melakukan pencarian pada lebih dari satu kolom, bisa dilakukan dengan membuat perintah yang melakukan pencarian pada lebuh dari satu kolom.
+Namun, carra lain untuk melakukannya adalah dengan menggunakan fungsi (Analytics functions).
 Partial matching	Partial matching of search terms is not supported.
-For information about using partial matching, see Search and filter using Analytics functions.

-Quotation marks	Text search terms must be enclosed in "quotation marks".
-Back quotes	Datetime search terms must be enclosed in `back quotes`.
-Datetime format
-Datetime search terms must use YYYYMMDD or YYMMDD format.
-Any time portion must use hhmmss format, and be preceded a single blank space, the letter ‘t’, or the letter ‘T’.
-For example: `t183000`
+Peraturan : <br>
+1. Untuk mencari teks, gunakan petik buka dan petik tutup.
+Contoh: "Makanan"
+2. Untuk mencari tanggal, gunakan back quotes.
+Contoh: '19990530'	Pencarian tanggal harus dalam format YYYYMMDD atau YYMMDD.
+3. Untuk mencari waktu, gunakan format hhmmss dan dimulai dengan satu spasi kosong dan satu huruf ‘t’ atau ‘T’.
+Misalkan: `t183000`
-Do not use any separators such as slashes (/) or colons (:) between the individual components of dates or times.
+4. Jangan gunakan slashes (/) or colons (:) between the individual components of dates or times.
-Operators	For the list of valid operators, see Operators in Analytics expressions.

 Related fields	To search in a related field you must specify the fully qualified field name: table name.field name.

-Quick search and quick filter
+## Quick search and quick filter
 Quick search and quick filter are two Analytics features that make searching easier by building the search expression for you in the Filter text box.

-Quick search you enter a text term in the Filter text box Quick filter you use the mouse to select search criteria For more information, see:
+Quick search you enter a text term in the Filter text box Quick filter you use the mouse to select search criteria Some limitations exist with quick search and quick filter, which are explained in the topics about these features.

-Quick searching data in a table
-Quick filtering data in a view
-Global filters (view filters)
-Note

-Some limitations exist with quick search and quick filter, which are explained in the topics about these features.

 Search using Analytics functions